subsoap/defold-bmfont-example/README.md

 If you want some text effects you'll need to add extra padding to add enough area around each font glyph.

+If you want to use BMFont for counters then you may want to make small fonts with only numeric glyphs and then enable "Equalize the cell heights" / "Force offsets to zero" in the Export Options.
+Otherwise your counters may look odd as they increase / decrease.
+Make sure you position at pixel perfect positions when using pixel fonts.
+Experiment and see what works.

 ![](bmfont_export_options.png)

 ![](example.png)